VLAN Configuration in Cisco Switches

 Assigning Ports to VLAN

-Once VLAN configuration is done, then the next step is assigning ports to the VLAN.
+Once the VLAN configuration is done, the next step is assigning ports to the VLAN.
 Port in access mod can belong to only one VLAN at a time.
-Only in one case when the access port is connected to an IP phone, there are two VLAN associated with this port, one for voice and one for data.
-Following is the syntax for defining a port to be an access port and assigning it to a VLAN.
+Only in one case, when the access port is connected to an IP phone, two VLANs are associated with this port, one for voice and one for data.
+Following is the syntax for defining a port as an access port and assigning it to a VLAN.

 Enter into Global Configuration Mode | Sw-2# configure Terminal |